 The NAS device is designed for expansion.
-Up to two additional external disk storage enclosures can be added to the MSA1000 for a total of 42 drives.
-In addition, up to nine MSA1000 storage enclosures can be accessed by the NAS B3000.
+Up to two additional external disk storage enclosures can be added to the MSA1000, for a total of 42 drives.
+Up to eight additional storage enclosures can be added, for a total of 56 drives.
 Depending on the needs of each system deployment, many configuration options are available, including: